Seattle Children's is committed to preventing firearm related injuries and death among children and teens.

 - Raises awareness about the importance and effectiveness of safe firearm storage.

 Free Firearm Storage Giveaway Events

+We partner with organizations to safe offer firearm storage giveaway events in communities across the state of Washington.
 During events, attendees learn about the importance of safe firearm storage and get a free lock box or trigger lock, with hands-on training on proper use.
 Supplies are limited (registration recommended).
 One free lock box or trigger lock per person (maximum two items per household).
-Must be present to receive free item.
-Recipient must be 18 or older.
+Recipient must be 18 or older and present to receive a free item.
 No ID required.
-Event registration is required.

-In partnership with Harborview Injury Prevention and Research Center, the Seattle Children's Safe Firearm Storage Giveaway Event intervention was evaluated, and it was found that safe firearm storage practices improved among event participants.
+In partnership with Harborview Injury Prevention and Research Center, Seattle Children's Safe Firearm Storage Giveaway Events intervention was evaluated, and it was found that safe firearm storage practices improved among event participants.
 Read the full published article in Injury Prevention: Evaluation of a community-based safe firearm and ammunition storage intervention.

-Learn more about our safe gun storage giveaway events (PDF).
+Learn more about hosting your own community safe firearm storage giveaway event.

 Firearms Safety Checklist for Home